moncelh/Worthy-care/README.md

 At later stage the SQL database will get replaced by SQLite database that holds the data inserted and retrieved.
-There are progessing perspectives at the moment applying ASP.NET to get end users interact with the system using the system web site, the ASP.NET with CSS including Bootstrap will let end users input the data from web site and also review it from external platform using internet facilities.
+There are progressing perspectives at the moment to apply ASP.NET and get end users interacting with the system using its web site, the ASP.NET with CSS including Bootstrap (backend)will let end users to input the data from web site and also review it from external platform using internet facilities.
-API is another mechanisn that will be introduce to get Paypal Worthy-Care account to receive the payment made by the subscribers and sponsors, whether anonymously or with their details typed in.
+API is another mechanism that will be introduce to get Paypal Worthy-Care account to receive the payment made by the subscribers and sponsors, whether anonymously or with their details typed in.

-The project uses a database that composes of six tables and are highly normilised and avoid redundancy of data and to hold data in the MSSQL database at the back and CSharp code to communicate(i.e. input and output) with it.
+The project uses a database that composes of six tables and are highly normalised and avoid redundancy of data and to hold data in the MSSQL database at the back and CSharp code to communicate(i.e. input and output) with it.
 The tables are:
 	Event: is the main entity that the system spines around it, it holds data of the event and the entities that surround it.